 Compare what the merger agreement does with source code, an asset class the elite M&A firms have agreed for forty years is too valuable to leave to a sweep clause.

 Source code gets a definition in Article 1.
 A representation of exclusive ownership.
 A schedule listing every material proprietary application.
 A separate open-source compliance representation, drafted to head off copyleft and disclosure obligations clause by clause.
 A separate trade-secret representation that names source code as the protected asset.
 An employee-assignment schedule confirming every developer’s contribution was assigned to the company.
 A repository-transfer covenant with admin handover at closing.
 A third-party-licensee schedule.
-A mature diligence playbook with named vendors (Black Duck, FOSSA, Snyk, Sonatype) running open-source license scans, dependency audits, and vulnerability reviews on the seller’s repositories before the buyer ever opens the data room.
+A mature diligence playbook with enterprise vendors running open-source license scans, dependency audits, and vulnerability reviews on the seller’s repositories.
 In an asset deal, source code is named on the asset-transfer schedule and assigned at closing alongside the build pipelines and credentials.

 Eight distinct touchpoints across the merger agreement, plus a parallel diligence shakedown.
 One asset class.
 The elite firms have decided source code is too important to leave to operation of law and a wish.

 M&A attorneys are investing more drafting effort in protecting an asset class whose value is dissolving, and ignoring the one that has absorbed it.
 The merger agreement is a lagging indicator.
-The market has already moved.
+We strongly believe the market has already moved.
 Law firms need to catch up.

 What this means in deal pricing